About

 • Opportunities will be best for individuals with an associate degree or extensive job training in engineering technology.

 There is a wide range of options when it comes to educational preparation in engineering technology.
 Most employers prefer to hire engineering technologists with at least a 2-year associate degree in engineering technology.
-Some universities offer only two year associate degrees, others offer three or four year BS degree programs, and some offer both degrees.
-Regardless of which type of degree you choose, it is important to select a program that is accredited.
-Persons with college courses in science, engineering, and mathematics may qualify for some positions but may find that they require additional specialized training and experience for many jobs.
+Some universities offer two year associate degrees, others offer three or four year BS degree programs, and some offer both types of degrees.

 Engineering Technology Resources